burcuku/home/_pages/about.md

 <!-- I am an Assistant Professor in the [Software Engineering Research Group (SERG)](https://se.ewi.tudelft.nl/) at the Delft University of Technology (TU Delft). <!-- Before that, I was a postdoc researcher at the Max Planck Institute for Software Systems (MPI-SWS), working with [Rupak Majumdar](https://people.mpi-sws.org/~rupak/).
 I got my PhD from Koç University under the supervision of [Serdar Tasiran](https://www.tasiran.org/). -->

-As software systems have become ubiquitous, modern applications are designed to be highly concurrent, responsive, fault-tolerant, and distributed.
-The increased complexity of these systems makes it more challenging to reason about their possible behaviors and produce correct software.

-My research focuses on developing techniques for improving the reliability of modern software systems.
+Today’s software systems are increasingly complex, with high degree of concurrency and distribution.
+Given their size and complexity, applying formal verification techniques to guarantee their correctness is often impractical.

+My research lab, [FORSE (Lightweight Formal Methods for Software Engineering)](https://se.ewi.tudelft.nl/research-lines/forse), aims to bridge the gap between informal testing and full formal verification of software systems using lightweight formal methods.
+We develop automated software methods that incorporate the rigorous approaches of formal methods, combinatorics, and verification into practical tools for software analysis.
+Our methods aim to strike a balance between rigorous mathematical reasoning and practical usability by applying formal methods in a less complete and more flexible way to improve software reliability without the full cost and complexity of formal verification.

-To this end, my research spans **formal methods, model checking, software testing**, and **debugging** with a focus on **concurrent and distributed systems**.
+To this end, our research spans **formal methods, model checking, software testing**, and **debugging** with a focus on **concurrent and distributed systems**.
 You can find more in my interview ["Challenges of Concurrency"](https://ict-research.nl/wordpress/wp-content/uploads/2022/12/IO-magazine-NR4-2022_online.pdf) at the I/O Magazine, ICT Platform Nederland.

 At TU Delft, I lead and take supervisory role in several research teams and projects:

-- I lead the [Software Reliability of Concurrent and Distributed Systems](https://se.ewi.tudelft.nl/research-lines/se-for-concurrency/) research line, where my [team](https://burcuku.github.io/home/team/) develops automated software testing and reliability techniques for concurrent and distributed systems.
+- I lead the [FORSE](https://se.ewi.tudelft.nl/research-lines/forse) lab, where my [team](https://burcuku.github.io/home/team) develops automated software analysis techniques for concurrent and distributed systems.
 Our research has been funded by personal academic research grants from the [Amazon Research Award](https://www.amazon.science/research-awards/recipients/burcu-kulahcioglu-ozkan) and [Stellar Academic Research Grant](https://research.stellar.org/research-grants).

 - I am the co-PI of Ripple's [UBRI program](https://ripple.com/impact/ubri/) at TU Delft together with [Annibale Panichella](https://apanichella.github.io/).
 Our lab focuses on testing and debugging of blockchain systems and their applications.